 Targeting your pitch is critical.
 The more specific you are the better.
 Being specific with your target market shows that you’ve put thought into who you’re pitching to.
 And remember: don’t target those in the room with you.
 Target their contacts.

-For example, if I’m amongst a group of established commercial real estate brokers, I might benefit from mentioning that I’m looking for small businesses that are experiencing rapid growth right now.
+For example, if I’m among a group of established commercial real estate brokers, I might benefit from mentioning that I’m looking for small businesses that are experiencing rapid growth now.

 Here’s the thing: most of your audience didn’t pay attention the first time you said your name.
 They weren’t paying attention until your incredible hook and amazing outcome statement.
 So give them your name again and throw a witty tag line out there to further cement your place in their memory.

 Characteristics of the Perfect Elevator Pitch

 There are several key characteristics that will make your pitch shine brighter than the rest of the group’s:

 - Dynamic.
 The best sales pitches are dynamic and can be tailored to the group.
 Remember how we targeted a specific niche based on who you’re talking to?
 Everything from your hook to your role to your outcome statement should be tailored to the group you’re talking to.
 In our earlier example, the outcome statement would paint a picture about how the brokers’ clients will be much happier in their